 Experts say the best time to get pregnant is between your late 20s and early 30s.
 This age range is associated with the best outcomes for both you and your baby.
 One study pinpointed the ideal age to give birth to a first child as 30.5.

 Your age is just one factor that should go into your decision to get pregnant.
 You also need to consider your emotional and financial readiness to start a family.
 That timing is unique for each woman.

 Women are born with all the eggs they’ll ever have — about 2 million of them.
 Your number of eggs gradually falls over the years.

 By age 37, you’ll have about 25,000 eggs left.
 By age 51, you’ll only have 1,000 eggs left.
 That might still sound like a lot of eggs, but the quality of your eggs also goes down as you age.

 Your risk for developing conditions that can negatively impact fertility, like endometriosis and tubal disease, also increases as you get older.

 Because of these factors, your fertility begins to gradually decline at around age 32.
 Starting between 35 and 37, fertility begins to drop more quickly.

 Your chance of getting pregnant decreases as you get older.
-After three months of trying, your in during your next cycle are:
+After three months of trying, your

 - 18 percent at age 25